clauBv23/hold-erc20-adhara/HolderERC20/README.md

 ## Specifications

 The HolderErc20 contract is Upgradeable using UUPS Proxy and [Ownble](https://docs.openzeppelin.com/contracts/2.x/api/ownership#Ownable).
+The Project was developed using HardHat and OpenZeppelin libraries.
+The tests are on js, using mocha and chai with waffle, in the tests were also used the OpenZeppelin test helpers to control the events and the reverted transactions.
+The solidity coverage plugging was used to check that 100% coverage where raised.

+### Quick Start
+ To use the contract fallow this steps:

+ - Run ``` yarn install``` to download the `node_modules` folder.
+ - Create a `.env` file with the specifications on the `evn.example` file
+ - Run ``` hardhat deploy --network <the defined network> ``` to deloy the contract on the desired network

+### Utils
+- To check the tests run `hardhat test` on the console
+- To check the contract code coverage run on the console ` hardhat coverage`
+- The local network (a local ganache network) and the rinkeby network are configured on the project.
+To add a new one go to the `hardhat.config.js` file and the desire network configuration.

 ## Improvements

 A different Hold function could be added to allow the token owners to save tokens.
-It will be like a vault where each owner can hold his token to be used in the future and receive some profit depending on the held amount
+It will be like a vault where each owner can hold his token to be used in the future and receive some profit depending on the held amount.